Mehdi0Mirzaei/Convert-tuple-to-float-value/README.md

-# Convert-tuple-to-float-value
+### Convert-tuple-to-float-value
-This is easy question from questions.
+## This is easy question from questions.
+# Convert tuple to float value.